gakimball/responsive-modular-scale/readme.md

   .child {
     // By passing in a different base the resulting em value will be adjusted down
-    // The font sizes for .container and .child will visually be the same, despite having different em values
+    // The font sizes for .container and .child will visually appear the same, despite having different em values
     @include rms(1, 1);
   }
 }